Large waterfalls surrounded by evergreen trees, Tahquamenon Falls in the Michigan Upper Peninsula

 Exception!

 You will often hear English speakers call boats she.
-You can either use she or it to talk about boats, but people generally do not use he.
+You can either use she or it to talk about boats.

 English speakers will also occasionally use he or she to refer to other objects like toys, cars, or plants.
-When we do this, we are pretending that those objects are alive or have feelings.
+When we do this, we are pretending that those objects are like pets or friends.

 • We only use it to refer to non-human things or things that are not alive (like a book, or sometimes an animal!).